Supply Chain Optimization

 Planning-Execution Gaps

 Most planning platforms create optimized routes that ignore ground realities: driver preferences, vehicle constraints, and hyperlocal traffic patterns.
 Locus builds routes that execute successfully because planning and execution share the same operational data.
+For operations leaders, this means the route you plan is the route that runs.

-Locus is Ideal for
+Locus Is Ideal For

 Multi-region or high-density delivery networks.
 E-commerce fulfillment, retail distribution, FMCG direct-to-consumer, pharmaceutical logistics, 3PLs and CEPs managing mixed fleets.
+Operations directors seeking to reduce cost per delivery while maintaining SLA compliance at scale.

-Locus’ Key Features
+Locus Key Features

 Autonomous Route Optimization (DispatchIQ)

 Optimizes across 180+ variables simultaneously: delivery windows, vehicle capacity, traffic patterns, driver hours, fuel efficiency, customer preferences, and road restrictions.
-The proprietary geocoding engine converts ambiguous addresses into precise coordinates, which is critical in regions without standardized formats.
+The proprietary geocoding engine converts ambiguous addresses into precise coordinates—critical in regions without standardized formats.
+For logistics leaders, this means less manual rework and consistently higher SLA performance.
+The results speak for themselves: 25% efficiency gains, 45% more deliveries per vehicle.

 Control Tower Software with Predictive Alerts